ViktorDojcinovski/commercetools-integration/README.md

 ## Instructions

-Use `create-connect-app` cli with `starter-typescript` as `template` value to download this template repository to build the integration application , folder structure needs to be followed to ensure certification & deployment from commercetools connect team as stated [here](https://github.com/commercetools/connect-application-kit#readme)
+Use `create-connect-app` cli with `starter-typescript` as `template` value to download this template repository to build the integration application, folder structure needs to be followed to ensure certification & deployment from commercetools connect team as stated [here](https://github.com/commercetools/connect-application-kit#readme)

 ## Architecture principles for building an connect application